BenjaminSmithOregon/TrainProject/readme.txt

     and then open the OreFun2014 VS solution (OreFun2014.sln)
   3. This will open up the solution in Visual Studio
-  4. Then build and run the solution by pressing ctrl + F5 5.The project should open up in your default browser
+  4. Then build and run the solution by pressing ctrl + F5
+  5. The project should open up in your default browser
   6. Now have fun!